SCP Asia Phase II - sustainable consumption and production in Thailand and Cambodia

 Thailand:

-• Since early 2022, connected to the forest landscape restoration model, a value chain business model for smallholder farmers has been piloted and resulted in higher income for farmers, and a social enterprise model has helped improve farmers’ livelihoods, while restoring forests and local food systems.
+• Ongoing from project phase I (“SCP South South”): the pilot sustainable livelihood and forest restoration model for food system transformation in watershed areas (FLR349) has been endorsed by the Thai Royal Forestry Department.
+Since 2022, a value chain business model for smallholder farmers has been piloted and resulted in higher income for farmers, and a social enterprise model has helped improve farmers’ livelihoods, while restoring forests and local food systems.
+The project assisted in the creation of several community enterprises and endorsed the Participatory Guarantee System certification scheme upholding sustainable farming practices.

 Cambodia:

 • The project was formally launched on 11 October 2022, in Phnom Penh, in an event hosted by the Ministry of the Environment (MoE).
 The publication of Cambodia's Sustainable Consumption and Production (SCP) Roadmap coincided with the kick-off event.
+WWF Cambodia and MoE have signed a Memorandum of Understanding and are implementing a joint workplan on SCP.

 • Extensive research and on-site visits to agricultural cooperatives took place in the project region of Mondulkiri to identify the commodities that the project will address.
 Initial meetings were also held with potential stakeholders in Phnom Penh to discuss opportunities for collaboration.
 The project has met with representatives from universities and schools, as well as private sector stakeholders such as Foodpanda, and joint activities are being developed.